 MiniTool MovieMaker, free, no ads, no bundle video editing software, lets you add transitions like dissolves, fades, wipes and other transitions between videos and images.
 For detailed instructions and screenshots, see below:

-Free download and install this free video editor on your PC.
+Click the Download button below to download free video editor and install it on your Windows PC.

 MiniTool MovieMakerClick to Download100%Clean & Safe